 For many people though its the Fasnacht or Lucerne Carnival that draws them.
 Held annually from Fat Thursday and lasting five days with three big parades and many festivities it brings strange characters with masks and costumes who parade the narrow streets while musicians blow their instruments in joyful harmony, dancing away the spirits of winter.
 Certainly sounds like something to be added to the experience wish list.

-At the end of a rewarding day we stopped for craft beer and a snack at the Rathaus Brauerei, peaceful next to the cobalt lake people watching, the resident swans oblivious to the fairytale beauty of their city of lights and all it has to offer.
+My visit included all the envisaged offerings of Swiss chocolate, fine cheese, nut tart, alpines, funiculars, cowbells and watches, hiking poles, peaceful neutrality and incredible shopping.
+At the end of a rewarding day, we stopped for craft beer and a snack at the Rathaus Brauerei, peacefully next to the cobalt lake people watching, the resident swans oblivious to the fairytale beauty of their city of lights and all it has to offer.

-From crimson coloured carriages I watched quaint villages on hills and valleys, church steeples peeping out above tree lines and freshly fallen snow capped mountains in the distance, leaving the train to take to water in Flüelen.
+In the Springtime, my arrival was onboard a 108-year-old paddle-wheel steamer called Uri, a journey that brought me from the Ticino region.
+Named the William Tell Express, this is recognised as one of Switzerland’s most panoramic routes and combines the magic of train and boat travel.
+From crimson coloured carriages, I watched quaint villages on hills and valleys, church steeples peeping out above tree lines and freshly fallen snow-capped mountains in the distance, leaving the train to take to the water in Flüelen.
 After a three-course meal in the Belle Époque style dining room onboard, I enjoyed the air on deck as we glided past Schiller Stone and Tell’s Chapel, approaching Lucerne in old school style.

-Especially in winter, make time to visit Engelberg Titlis, only an hour away by train and offering stunning views over snow clad mountains.
+My return to Lucerne was more direct, arriving in Zurich I took the scenic hour’s commute by train through picturesque snow-capped mountains, drinking in the European winter scenery.
+Especially in winter, make time to visit Engelberg Titlis, only an hour away by train and offering stunning views over snow-clad mountains.
 At 10,000 feet, Mount Titlis is Central Switzerland’s loftiest peak attracting ski lovers from across the world.
 It has Europe’s tallest suspension bridge too.
 This village of Engelberg oozes ski resort charm and standing at that height is exhilarating.

+Swiss International Air Lines offers direct flights between Johannesburg and Zurich and Edelweiss seasonal direct flights between Cape Town and Zurich.
+For more information look to Switzerland Tourism, Swiss Travel System and Luzerne Tourism.
 Save by getting the Lucerne Museum Card that allows you to visit any number of museums on two consecutive days.
-If you’re spending some time in Switzerland its worth buying a SWISS Pass suited to the number of days that you will be travelling.
+If you’re spending some time in Switzerland it is worth buying a SWISS Pass suited to the number of days that you will be travelling.
 There are flexible options available that include panoramic routes, public transport in 75+ cities and towns, entrance to over 480 museums and additional discounts.